Mexico's President May Raffle Off Official Plane — And Mexicans Find It Hilarious

 At a news conference on Tuesday, López Obrador unveiled a prototype ticket for the raffle.
 "We already have an example done, design and all, that I am going to show you," the president said, standing in front of a large projected image of the ticket.
 Many reporters laughed out loud.

 Gesturing for the press corps to quiet down, López Obrador pointed to a few lines at the bottom of the image.
 It says the ticket fee of 500 pesos (about $27) will go toward medical equipment and hospitals offering free care for the poor.
-It also shows the raffle date: May 5 — Cinco de Mayo, the Mexican holiday.
+It also shows the raffle date: May 5 — Cinco de Mayo, a Mexican holiday.

 "It feels like he's pulling our leg, he must be joking," 34-year-old Ramsi Jiménez says when asked about the plane raffle near downtown Mexico City.
 Most people stopped on the street by NPR waved off any questions, saying it wasn't worth their time to discuss what they considered frivolous topics.
 Critics of the president worry he is creating a spectacle to distract from Mexico's record homicide rate and violence.